-• The owner had provided security measures to protect components of the drinking water system.
+The owner had provided security measures to protect components of the drinking water system.

-The pump house and treatment facility is fenced and has lockable doors equipped with an intruder alarm.
-The drilled well was locked and signage restricts access to the site.
+Perimeter fencing with a lockable access gate surrounds the pump house and treatment facility which has lockable doors and is equipped with an intruder alarm and signage restricting access to the site.
+Wells PW1 and PW2 are locked and have perimeter fencing and lockable access gates restricting access to the wells.
+The Winburk well is locked and signage restricts access to the site.
 At the time of inspection there was no apparent visual evidence of unauthorized access and/or vandalism.